SUHAILMEHNDI/Hello-world/README.md

 # Hello-world
-This is test repository for make a first time.
+This is test repository for make a first time use GitHub software.